 • Idaho allows parents who are nurses to be paid for providing care to their own children.

-• On November 7, 2023, Idaho requested to amend its Behavioral Health Transformation demonstration to allow spouses and parents of minor children to be reimbursed for providing personal care services to eligible individuals.
+• Idaho received approval in 2023 for an amendment to its Behavioral Health Transformation demonstration to allow spouses and parents of minor children to be reimbursed for providing personal care services to eligible individuals.
+However, as of 12/2024, Idaho is considering eliminating or changing these provisions due to increased costs and possible fraud.
+See this article, Citing growing costs, Idaho seeks to end parental disability care worker program, for more information.